mharolipani/mharolipani.github.io/essays/aiEssay.md

 ## III.
 Impact on Learning and Understanding:

-I was never a good student because I had a hard time comprehending subjects, I barely developed any actual skills academically, and my problem-solving abilities were nonexistent.
-Or so I thought, because using AI I think is what helped me push on.
-I used Copilot to assist me in completing my assignments on time but the solutions it gave came with the right number of issues that at times I still needed to be able to solve the problems myself.
-I also knew at times that it was making the solutions more complicated than needed to be so going forward I need to work on progressing my skills as a programmer.
+Throughout my academic journey, I often struggled with comprehending subjects and developing tangible skills, which left me feeling inadequate as a student.
+However, using AI, particularly Copilot, became a turning point for me.
+It assisted me in completing my assignments on time while presenting challenges that compelled me to enhance my problem-solving abilities.
+Although Copilot sometimes produced complex solutions that necessitated my intervention, this process ultimately fostered my growth as a programmer.
+Moving forward, I am committed to advancing my skills independently.

 ## IV.
 Practical Applications:

-Recently, I found out that there’s a version of Minecraft that’s completely AI generated.
-The creators fed an AI many images of Minecraft and it’s playable, to a degree.
-The experience is exactly what a dreaming feels like as the AI can’t exactly remember what its landscape changes as the player was there so turns their head around.
-I think that this simple thing is an example of the issues that many developers must deal with as they try to develop more advanced artificial intelligence.
+I recently discovered an intriguing application of AI in a version of Minecraft that's entirely AI-generated.
+The developers trained an AI model with numerous images of Minecraft, creating a playable version, albeit with some limitations.
+This AI-generated world mimics the dream-like experience where the landscape changes unpredictably, reflecting the ongoing challenges developers face in perfecting advanced AI systems.

 ## V. Challenges and Opportunities:

-As we moved from basic Typescript onto HTML, then REACT, onto Bootstrap5, and then Nextjs, Copilot demonstrated that it has a vast database of knowledge and can code in most languages.
-Even though I heavily relied on Copilot, I relied more on my own logic to decide if it properly implemented functionalities I was looking for on my programs.
-As far as further integration goes, I’m not sure as I don’t recall there being a limit on what we could or couldn’t have used AI for in our assignments if we stated its use.
-When paired with the problems I had with AI, future software engineer prospects will realize that they still need to rely on themselves to effectively complete assignments.
+Transitioning through various programming languages and frameworks—from basic Typescript to HTML, REACT, Bootstrap5, and Nextjs—Copilot showcased its extensive knowledge and adaptability.
+While I heavily relied on Copilot, my logical reasoning played a crucial role in validating its implementations.
+The integration of AI in my assignments was not restricted, provided we acknowledged its use.
+Despite AI's assistance, future software engineers will continue to rely on their ingenuity and problem-solving skills to succeed.

 ## VI.
 Comparative Analysis:

-The last ICS course I’ve taken was 212 back in 2022 over at Leeward Community College.
-It was an online course, but I didn’t make use of AI in that class.
-I relied on traditional methods such as watching lectures, taking notes, class discussions, and viewing various resources.
-In contrast to my workflow this semester, it was mostly asking AI to assist me with code, finding me resources and their sources, which felt like a responsive and personalized learning experience.
-The problem is the overuse and the reliance on an AI, but I think a student just needs to get the right amount of experience of both so they can make the most from their learning experiences.
+In my last ICS course (ICS 212) at Leeward Community College in 2022, I relied on conventional learning methods such as lectures, note-taking, class discussions, and various resources.
+This semester's approach differed significantly as I frequently sought AI assistance for coding and resource identification, resulting in a more responsive and personalized learning experience.
+While overreliance on AI poses challenges, balancing traditional and AI-enhanced learning methods can maximize educational outcomes.

 ## VII.
 Future Considerations:

-The use of AI will most likely increase going forward.
-AI has significantly helped me expand my programming knowledge, showcasing its potential in software engineering education.
-Despite occasional errors in code generation, I think it’s more useful to have AI available than to be without.
-While AI with obviously get a lot “smarter” and many of the issues I faced may not be experienced in the future, I think what really needs to be emphasized is that at the end of the day it’s the user of the AI that’s creating their projects.
-Software Engineers or anyone interested in writing code needs to know how it properly works in order to keep up and to be effective problem solvers.
+The use of AI in education and software engineering is poised to grow.
+AI has been instrumental in expanding my programming knowledge, despite occasional errors in code generation.
+The continuous advancement of AI promises to address these errors, emphasizing the importance of user understanding in creating effective solutions.
+Software engineers and aspiring coders must grasp the fundamentals to remain effective problem solvers in an AI-driven landscape.

 ## VIII.
 Conclusion:

-So there it is, all my thoughts, feelings, and struggles of having finally given in to using artificial intelligence for ICS 314 this semester.
-Honestly, before this course, I was so delusional thinking that I didn’t need to use AI, but I don’t regret having allowed myself to use it to the extent that I have.
-Like I said earlier, having the proper balance between traditional learning methods and AI-enhanced methods I think are really crucial, maybe not for others but I think I need to have that for myself.
-As a student and as a person, I’m behind many of my peers and I’m practically playing catch up while everyone’s playing chess.
-But hey I’m passing, and that’s not because of my level of intelligence but just how open I was to using a new tool that I was allowed to use and while I did rely on it, I relied on my own logic to make sure that my programs worked as intended.
-However, while I work on what I lack as a programmer Copilot is my AI companion.
+Reflecting on my journey with AI in ICS 314, I've realized that my initial reluctance was unfounded.
+Embracing AI has not only enabled me to keep up but also facilitated a balance between traditional and AI-assisted learning.
+Although I'm still catching up to my peers, I'm proud of my progress, which owes much to my willingness to leverage AI as a tool while applying my logic to ensure the functionality of my projects.
+Moving forward, Copilot remains an invaluable companion in my programming endeavors.